 Exploring Montmartre's streets for hidden delights

-The streets behind and around the Sacré-Coeur often hide some of the best treasures of the city.
-You’ll be able to find the city’s only surviving vineyard, a Dali museum, tiny gardens, a park dedicated to love, and even statues coming out of walls.
+The streets behind and around the Sacré-Coeur often hide some quirky attractions that you might not think of.
+You’ll be able to find treasures like the city’s only surviving vineyard, a Dali museum, tiny gardens, a park dedicated to love, and even statues coming out of walls.

 Here in these quiet streets, you’ll find a Montmartre that few non-locals would suspect even existed.